 That’s right—a timeshare is a poor real estate investment since it’s worth less over time.
 The main reason

 for buying a timeshare is to control your vacation costs, which are only going one way: Up.

 So if it makes sense for you, go ahead and purchase that timeshare in the Caribbean.
 You won’t be obligated to return

-to the same island every year but will have the ability to island-hop and realize the amazing variety of cultures, cuisine and scenery
+to the same island every year but will have the ability to island-hop and realize the region's variety of beaches, cultures, cuisine and scenery.

 See which islands offer timeshare vacations